Lemon Law / Articles

-The Ambler-based consumer advocacy firm of Kimmel & Silverman maintains a Lemon List of the top 25-defect-inclined vehicles of the year to empower motorists to battle those manufacturers.
+The Ambler-based consumer advocacy firm of Kimmel & Silverman maintains a Car Complaint Index of the top 25-defect-inclined vehicles of the year to empower motorists to battle those manufacturers.

 The key, Kimmel said, is to: "Always expect what you paid for and don't take anything less.
 Insist on perfection and don't settle for less."

 Topping the 2002 Car Complaint Index, based on information reprinted from The Ultimate Car Book and the Center for Auto Safety, is the Mazda MPV minivan.
 The minivan, which Mazda has since redesigned and remodeled, generated complaints from more than 10,000 consumers who cited varying problems, including a fuel smell from the air conditioning unit, squeaking in the rear brakes, oil leaks and problems with the check-engine light, according to the advocacy firm.

 There are many more, said Kimmel, whose law firm has helped about 19,000 motorists in the region get refunds or replacements from the manufacturer that created them.

 "We've probably seen just about every type of problem with about every type of car there is out there.
 There are a lot of cars out there that are problem vehicles, either through design or because dealers don't know how to fix them," he said.

 Although new vehicles come with a warranty, Kimmel said it is difficult at times to get manufacturers to honor those warranties.